Rev Celia Apeagyei-Collins

 The couple led St Barnabas Church, Finchley, for 22 years, seeing it develop from a small quiet group, into a vibrant multi-national church committed to mission and church planting.
 They now help lead a missional congregation meeting in a home, and enjoy mentoring and encouraging others engaged in similar pioneering missional work.

-John and Anne have four adult married children and 6 young grandchildren.
+John and Anne have four adult married children and six young grandchildren.

 Martha Collison rose to fame in the 2014 season of the BBC's The Great British Bake Off.
 As the youngest ever contestant at just 17 years old she made it all the way to the quarter finals, while also studying for her AS Levels.
-Now a columnist for Waitrose Weekend, she has written two recipe books titled Twist and Crave, and also blogs at bakingmartha.co.uk.
+Martha now cooks each week on the Virgin Radio Graham Norton Show and is a columnist for Waitrose Weekend.
+She has written two recipe books titled Twist and Crave, and also blogs at bakingmartha.co.uk.

 Pete is a best-selling author, pastor and one of the founding champions of the 24-7 Prayer movement.
-He leads Emmaus Rd in Guildford having previously served for seven years on the senior leadership team at HTB and Alpha International in London.
-Pete's publications include Red Moon Rising, God on Mute, The Prayer Course and Dirty Glory.
-He loves live music, decent coffee, Portsmouth FC and art galleries.
+He leads Emmaus Rd, a church in Guildford, having previously served for seven years on the senior leadership team at Holy Trinity Brompton and Alpha International in London.
+Pete's publications include How to Hear God, How to Pray, Red Moon Rising, God on Mute, The Prayer Course and Dirty Glory.
 Pete is married to Sammy and they have two sons.

 Actor David Gyasi has played roles in critically acclaimed productions across stage, television and film.

-'I love that Tearfund’s work is more than just a sticking plaster, it’s about working alongside people with the goal of enabling them to have the confidence to take decisions that will shape their lives.
+David says: 'I love that Tearfund’s work is more than just a sticking plaster, it’s about working alongside people with the goal of enabling them to have the confidence to make decisions that will shape their lives.
 It is a vision of unlocking potential, ensuring a future that’s better than the past.'

 Lord Dr Michael Hastings

-Lord Dr Michael Hastings of Scarisbrick CBE is the former Global Head of Citizenship for KPMG International and, as of February 2017, the second Chancellor of Regent’s University London.
+Lord Dr Michael Hastings of Scarisbrick CBE is Chair of the SOAS Board of Trustees and an Independent Peer in the House of Lords.
+He is the former Global Head of Citizenship for KPMG International and former Chancellor of Regent’s University London.

 Michael was the BBC's Head of Public Affairs and first Head of Corporate Social Responsibility.
 He is a Trustee of the Vodafone Group Foundation and was a non-executive Director of British Telecom (on the Board for Responsible and Sustainable Business) for nine years.

-'Baking is in my genes and there was never any doubt as to what I would do for a living, but for the children I met in Laos there is very little choice.
-Through their partners Tearfund are shining the light and the love of Jesus in a very dark place.
+Tom says: 'Baking is in my genes and there was never any doubt as to what I would do for a living, but for the children I met in Laos there is very little choice.
+Through their partners Tearfund is shining the light and the love of Jesus in a very dark place.
 In truly wretched and horrific situations, their currency is hope.'

 Rev Siew-Huat Ong

-Pastor Osh Ong was the Senior Pastor of a network of Chinese churches in London-CCiL (Chinese Church in London) until 2015, when he retired after 32 years of service.
-CCiL is an active partner with the PAG Church in Uganda through Tearfund.
-He is on the EAUK Council and on the Board of COCM (Chinese Overseas Christian Mission), a sister organisation of CCiL.
-He served as a local Diocesan school Governor and was a former Director of an International Mission based in Hong Kong.
+Rev Siew-Huat Ong was the Senior Pastor of a network of Chinese churches in London, CCiL (Chinese Church in London), until 2015, when he retired after 32 years of service.
+He is on the EAUK (Evangelical Alliance UK) Council and on the Board of COCM (Chinese Overseas Christian Mission).
+He has served as a local school governor and was the director of an international mission organisation based in Hong Kong.

-Osh is passionate about Global & Integral Mission and Discipleship in the local church, mentoring younger leaders and equipping the next generation.
+Rev Ong is passionate about global and integral mission and discipleship in the local church, mentoring younger leaders and equipping the next generation.
 He is married to Grace and has a daughter, Rachael.

-Ruan Pienaar is a professional rugby player, currently plays for the Free State Cheetahs.
-Ruan represented Ulster in the Pro 12 league from 2010 to 2017 playing 100 club games and scoring 659 points.
-He has won 88 caps for South Africa, is a World Cup Winner (2007) and played 3 tests against the British & Irish Lions in 2009.
+Ruan Pienaar is a professional rugby player and currently plays for the Free State Cheetahs.
+Ruan represented Ulster in the Pro 12 league from 2010 to 2017, playing 100 club games and scoring 659 points.
+He has won 88 caps for South Africa, is a World Cup Winner (2007), and played three tests against the British and Irish Lions in 2009.

 Rt Rev Ric Thorpe